twilkie12/Hardware-Mixer/README.txt

 Could possibly add PID recognition for programs, default to whatever name is already there but for some programs maybe have a list of
-PIDS with names the user wants to have used, ie windows systems sounds can be void, "windowsshellexperience" or "Explorer" depending on how windows feels on that day a list of known pids with their custom names could be made and edited by the user Probably should check if program PID's are static or dynamic - it's dynamic, use Process.exe()?
+PIDS with names the user wants to have used, ie windows systems sounds can be void, "windowsshellexperience" or "Explorer" depending on how windows feels on that day a list of known pids with their custom names could be made and edited by the user Probably should check if program PID's are static or dynamic Process is psutil object
-Process is psutil object
+	--PID is dynamic but can look up the Process.exe() to see the file for the sound stream, that should be stable

 Could add play/pause, next, back buttons - Need to find python library to send windows keyboard commands and decide on how to send those/what markers